Classical Studies - NCEA Level 3

 This is an approved subject for University Entrance.

-This term you will be introduced to the Classical Worlds of Ancient Greece and Rome.
+This term you will be introduced to the Classical World of Ancient Rome.

-Our main objective during this term is to become familiar with finding, interpreting and using Primary source materials.
-Each student will complete a "ground work" unit to strengthen their skills of analysis and writing.
+Our main objective during this term is to become familiar with finding, interpreting, and using Primary source materials.
+Each student will complete a "groundwork" unit to strengthen their skills in analysis and writing.

-We will do this through focussing on key ideology(ies) that were held in the classical world.
-We are going to examine the values, beliefs and decisions of Alexander the Great as he embarked on an ambitious plan to conquer Persia.
+We will do this by focussing on key ideology(ies) that were held in the classical world.
+We are going to examine the values, beliefs, and rituals associated with death and the afterlife in Ancient Rome, using Virgil's epic novel The Aeneid.

-You will complete this through AS 91397 (3.4) - Demonstrate understanding of significant ideology(ies) in the classical world.
+We will use our new learning to complete AS 91397 (3.4) - Demonstrate understanding of significant ideology(ies) in the classical world.

-You will complete an examination of the lasting influences of Ancient Greece and Rome on today's societies through AS 91398 (3.5) - Demonstrate understanding of the lasting influences of the classical world on other cultures across time.
+This term you will shift your attention to the lasting influences of Ancient Greece and Rome on today's societies through AS 91398 (3.5) - Demonstrate understanding of the lasting influences of the classical world on other cultures across time.
+We will use the portrayal of the ancient Amazons as our topic of choice as we explore how their image and legend have lasted centuries.

 By now you should be in a strong position to turn your attention to our external assessments.

-AS 91395 and AS 91396 both use the knowledge you have gained in Terms 1 and 2 (Roman Art and Architecture/Greek Vase Painting and Alexander the Great).
+AS 91395 and AS 91396 both use the knowledge you have gained in Terms 1 and 2 (Roman values and beliefs, and Aeneas the Roman hero).

-The final 4 weeks of your journey through Classical Studies will be used to intensively revise and prepare for the External examinations that will take place from Week 5 of
+The final four weeks of your journey through Classical Studies will be used to intensively revise and prepare for the External examinations that will take place from November onwards.

 Recommended Prior Learning